Serving all of Michigan

 • Questioning the Legitimacy of the Traffic Stop

-One of the first aspects our experienced OWI defense attorney will examine is whether the initial traffic stop was lawful.
-Dashcam footage can provide crucial evidence to determine if there was reasonable suspicion or probable cause for the stop in the first place.
-If the footage reveals that the stop was made without a valid reason, it may be possible to challenge the evidence obtained afterward, including any field sobriety tests or breathalyzer results.
+One of the first issues an OWI defense attorney will examine is whether the initial traffic stop was lawful.
+Dashcam footage can help show whether the officer had reasonable suspicion or probable cause to make the stop.
+If the footage shows the stop lacked a valid reason, the defense may challenge the evidence obtained afterward, including field sobriety tests or breathalyzer results.

 • Evaluating Officer Conduct During the Arrest

-Both dashcam and bodycam footage objectively record how law enforcement officers conduct themselves during an arrest.
-If the footage reveals inappropriate behavior—such as coercion, intimidation, or failure to follow proper procedures—it could be used to challenge the legality of the arrest or any evidence obtained during the process.
-Additionally, bodycam footage can reveal whether an officer properly read the suspect’s rights, as the law requires.
+Dashcam and bodycam footage record how law enforcement officers act during an arrest.
+This footage can show whether officers followed proper procedures.
+If the recording shows coercion, intimidation, or other improper conduct, it may help challenge the legality of the arrest or the evidence obtained.
+Bodycam footage may also show whether the officer properly read the suspect’s rights, as the law requires.

 • Assessing the Field Sobriety Test and Breathalyzer Administration